 Helaine Treitman Tango

 Helaine has been dancing and teaching tango for many years, first in Italy, and now in the United States.
 She spends part of the year in Buenos Aires, where she coaches students.
-I’ve been reading Helaine’s blog for over a year now and wish I had discovered it when I first began learning tango.
+I’ve been reading Helaine’s blog for several years now and wish I had discovered it when I first began learning tango.
 The beauty of Helaine Treitman’s blog is that she provides detailed responses to everyday problems from the perspective of an experienced dancer and long-time coach.
 Her comments, insights, and advice are directed primarily to men, but her knowledge about women’s technique is just as informative and just as relevant.
 There are a number of links to performances in her posts, and her analyses are worth reading.
 For anyone learning tango, leader or follower, this is an essential stop on your journey.

 This site bills itself as “The Voice of Tango Argentino for North America.”
 Tango Voice is an extensive, wide ranging blog that was begun in 2009.
 It’s stated intention is “to counter the prevailing tendency to misrepresent tango Argentino in North America.
 It will provide a clearer perspective on tango Argentino, and the differences between tango practiced in Buenos Aires and the predominant representation of ‘Argentine tango’ in North America.
 Strategies for promoting a culturally accurate practice of tango Argentino will be addressed.”
 The blog contains entries about various aspects of contemporary tango, its history, its music, how it is practiced, and how it differs from traditional practice in Buenos Aires.
 The entries are often lengthy, highly detailed, extremely informative; several of them run to a few thousand words.
 Highly recommended for its scope, its detail, and the amount of research on tango the author has conducted.